The registration for physicians, patients and caregivers is now open.

 Will doctors write prescriptions for medical cannabis?

 No, it is legally inaccurate to use the word “prescription.”
-Practitioners will recommend the oils, not prescribe them.
+Practitioners will issue written certifications the oils, not prescriptions.
 Prescribe is reserved for FDA-regulated products, and means to write a prescription on a DEA-numbered prescription pad.

 Are the oils psychoactive?